michaelmcmillan/macchiato/readme.md

 Macchiato spins up a static file server each time you run it on port 1337.
 The speakers then stream the audio files straight from Macchiato.
 This has several benefits:
-You can add your own audio files (rainy mood etc.) and you it will still work without an internet connection.
+You can add your own audio files (rainy mood etc.) and it will still work without an internet connection.

 ### To-do
 * Improve the user experience